yanone/babelfont/docs/Master.md

 * Python type: `dict`

-A dictionary mapping axis tags to coordinates in order to locate this instance in the design space.
+A dictionary mapping axis tags to coordinates in order to locate this master in the design space.
+The coordinates are in designspace units.
 *If not provided, defaults to* `None`.

+## Master.sparse

+* Python type: `bool`

+If true, this master is sparse and may not have all glyphs *If not provided, defaults to* `False`.

 ## Master.guides